 Mari Mari Cultural Village

-Sample traditional treats, learn how to cut tree bark and make into traditional warrior vests, and jump for a prize on a built-in ‘Lansaran’ (traditional trampoline-like floor).
-End your visit with a live ethnic dance performance – the ancient ‘Magunatip’ bamboo-dance by the Murut Tribe – followed by a buffet spread of exotic cuisines that are synonymous with Sabah’s cultural identity.
+You can sample traditional treats, learn how to cut tree bark and make traditional warrior vests.
+Or jump for a prize on a built-in ‘Lansaran’ (traditional trampoline-like floor).
+End your visit with a live ethnic dance performance, the ancient ‘Magunatip’ bamboo-dance by the Murut Tribe.
+You can then have a buffet spread of exotic cuisines that are synonymous with Sabah’s cultural identity.

-Before returning to the city, take a cool swim at the nearby Kiansom Waterfall, only 400m from the Village.
+Before returning to the city, take a cool swim at the nearby Kiansom Waterfall, only 400 metres from the Village.

 Address: Jalan Kionsom, Inanam, Kota Kinabalu